FatumaA/technical-blogs/clvcv18bm000408mjb3dt1v8m.md

 `;
 ```

+### Testing Webhooks Locally with Ngrok

 Lastly, you need to test the webhook.
+You will notice Hashnode does not allow you to use a http url, it requires a https based one.
+Yet pushing your new API route directly to prod without testing it locally is not a good idea.

+You can use [Ngrok](https://ngrok.com/) to get a https url connected to your local running application.
+You will need it installed, follow this [guide](https://ngrok.com/docs/getting-started/) for details on how to do that.

+After installation, run this command in a second terminal window in your integrated terminal: `ngrok http http://localhost:3000`, while your app is running in the first terminal window.
+This will spin up a temp url that is connected to your local app.
+You can use this url to test the new api route created above in the Hashnode webhook dashboard.

+You can claim a [static domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users) that does not change instead of Ngrok always generating random domains every time you run the `ngrok` command.
+This would change the command used to run Ngrok to `http --domain=`[`static-domain-given-free.app`](http://currently-quality-donkey.ngrok-free.app)[`http://localhost:3000`](http://localhost:3000).

 Go back to the webhook section of the Hashnode dashboard and click the test button.
-You should a success message if there is no issue.
+You should see a success message if there is no issue.
 You can also see the history of all invocations by clicking on the history tab

 ![A screenshot of the webhook Hashnode dashboard showing the test button and the success alert](https://cdn.hashnode.com/res/hashnode/image/upload/v1714050187940/860fcf5b-4414-4fa3-9dd0-5e3f1eacbd0f.png align="center")

+Additionally, you can see events related to the webhook at [`http://localhost:4040/inspect/http`](http://localhost:4040/inspect/http) when running Ngrok.

 ## Notes on Semantic Search and Hybrid Search